kweeuhree/sba-307/readme.md

 </ul>
 All pages are located in the top navigation bar.<br><br>
-index.html can be navigated to by clicking main SamAsh logo in the top left corner of the website. help.html can be navigated to by clicking on 'Help', stores.html on 'Stores', and Gift certificates by clicking on 'Gift Certificates', in the left section of top navigation bar; register.html can be navigated to by clicking on "Log In / Register' in the right section of top navigation bar.
+index.html can be navigated to by clicking main SamAsh logo in the top left corner of the website. help.html can be navigated to by clicking on 'Help', stores.html on 'Stores', and gift-certificates.html by clicking on 'Gift Certificates', in the left section of top navigation bar; register.html can be navigated to by clicking on "Log In / Register' in the right section of top navigation bar.
+<br><br>
 Help.html, register.html and gift-certificates.html each contain a form.
 <br><br>
 The website utilizes multiple HTML tags, including <code>nav</code>, <code>main</code>, <code>form</code>, <code>fieldset</code>, <code>table</code>,<code>ul</code>, <code>footer</code> etc.
 <br><br>